outdoorsy/interview-challenge-support/README.md

 ```

 Using the application code and the data set provided, can you look into why his daily price wouldn't be set correctly?
+What are the next steps?

 _NOTE: The amount for price that is stored in the database is in cents._

 ## Question 3
-In the sql provided, you will see we have a bookings table and a transactions table.
+In the sql provided, you will see we have a `bookings` table and a `transactions` table.
 The transactions table holds both credit card charges to the customer (renter) and payouts to the host (owner of the vehicle).
 The booking status lifecycle goes from `draft` -> `approved` -> `departed` -> `returned`.

 A charge will occur once the booking has been approved.
 So, for every booking that has been `approved`, `departed` or `returned` should have at least one associated charge.
+A charge in the transactions table will have type `charge`.

 A payout will occur once the booking has departed.
 So, for every booking that has been `departed` or `returned` should have at least one associated payout.
+A payout in the transactions table will have type `payout`.

-We had a user call in regarding a booking they said they were not paid for.
+We had a host (owner of the vehicle) call in regarding a booking they said they were not paid for.
 The booking ID that is problematic is ID: 2.

 Can you confirm that we did not issue a payout to this user?
 If we did not issue a payout for this booking, can we investigate if this issue has happened on other bookings?
+What are the next steps?

 ## Bonus
-For every booking, we store the `total` in the bookings table.
+For every booking, we store the `total` in the bookings table for the total cost of the booking.
 The collected charge amounts for the associated booking are stored in the transactions table.
+The charges have type `charge` in the transactions table.

 Can you write a query to review the bookings that have charges and ensure that we have not overcharged any customers?
+If we have overcharged customers, what are the next steps?

 ## Notes
 - You will not need to run the project but if you'd like there are instructions found below.